SabianF/pure-node/README.md

 8. Reading the actual file data
 9. Sending the file data in the response

+// TODO: Document challenges with handling static file serving as middleware, error handling, returning 404, etc. Also document solutions (response wrapper, wsa_handled, etc)

 ### Caching

 > After reading up on MDN, I understood how standard browser caching works using [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Cache-Control) values, and how to refresh the cache if the server data has changed using [Last-Modified](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Last-Modified) and [If-Modified-Since](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/If-Modified-Since) headers in [Conditional Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Conditional_requests).

 For **static resources**, the router sets the `Cache-Control` header to stay fresh for 5 seconds with a `Last-Modified` header for files, which allows enough time for multiple near-simultaneous client requests to pull the same resources directly from the client cache, and also ensures the client checks with the server for any updates to these resources.

-* If the requested resource has **not** been updated, the server sends a 304 and the client reuses its cached version
+- If the requested resource has **not** been updated, the server sends a 304 and the client reuses its cached version
-* If the requested resource **has** been updated, then the server returns the resource with a 200, and the client overwrites its cache with the new resource
+- If the requested resource **has** been updated, then the server returns the resource with a 200, and the client overwrites its cache with the new resource

 // TODO: Webpage caching using hashes